poissonconsulting/bisonpicsuite/paper/paper.md

 This method is implemented using four related R packages.
 The underlying functionality to check, clean, process, model, and visualize data is provided by `bisonpictools`.
-The other two R packages are R shiny apps that provide a user-friendly interface to `bisonpictools`.
+The other two packages are R shiny apps that provide a user-friendly interface to `bisonpictools`.
 Each app starts with an upload data tab that allows users to upload their data and runs a series of checks to ensure the data follows the required format for the next steps.
 The first app is `shinybisonpic`, a web-based app that allows users to explore data by viewing camera locations on a map in one tab and plots of ratios of selected sex-age groups by location and year (e.g., Fig. 1) in another tab.
 The second app is `runbisonpic`, a locally-run app that allows users with various skill levels to run the model to estimate the abundance by class, total abundance, survival and fecundity rates, and various sex-age ratios (e.g., Fig. 2).